These easy little Halloween cookies are fun to make with the kids!

-- Great way to get kids of all ages involved in the kitchen
+- This easy, no-bake recipe uses simple ingredients and kids of all ages can be involved in the kitchen.

 Made with peanut butter cookies, white candy melts, and candy eyes, Nutter butter ghosts are an easy Halloween dessert that excites the whole family!